Nonnegative Ricci curvature, nilpotency, and Hausdorff dimension

 \section{Abstract}

 Let $M$ be an open (complete and non-compact) manifold with $\mathrm{Ric}\ge 0$ and escape rate not $1/2$.
 It is known that under these conditions, the fundamental group $\pi_1(M)$ has a finitely generated torsion-free nilpotent subgroup $\mathcal{N}$ of finite index, as long as $\pi_1(M)$ is an infinite group.
 We show that the nilpotency step of $\mathcal{N}$ must be reflected in the asymptotic geometry of the universal cover $\widetilde{M}$, in terms of the Hausdorff dimension of an isometric $\mathbb{R}$-orbit: there exist an asymptotic cone $(Y,y)$ of $\widetilde{M}$ and a closed $\mathbb{R}$-subgroup $L$ of the isometry group of $Y$ such that its orbit $Ly$ has Hausdorff dimension at least the nilpotency step of $\mathcal{N}$.
-This resolves a question raised by Wei and the author (see \cite[Remark 1.7]{PW_ex} and \cite[Conjecture 0.2]{Pan_cone}) and extends previous results on virtual abelianness by the author \cite{Pan_es0,Pan_esgap,Pan_cone}.
+This resolves a question raised by Wei and the author (see \cite[Remark 1.7]{PW_ex} and \cite[Conjecture 0.2]{Pan_cone}).

 \parskip=5pt plus 1pt